 The Lang Temple or Langza Monastery / Gompa

 The monastery in Langza is believed to be over 500 years old and is behind the giant Buddha statue.
 It is believed that the Gompa is home to all the deities of Spiti Valley.

 Fossils in Langza

-While we are talking about Langza, let us discuss the archeological history of the place.
-About some 200 years ago, this entire area is believed to be submerged under the Tethys Ocean.
+While we are talking about Langza, let us discuss the archaeological history of the place.
+Millions of years ago, this entire area is believed to be submerged under the Tethys Ocean.
 It was an ocean that existed in ancient times, before the face of the earth was different and the continents did not exist like the way they do now.
 For more details on Tethys Ocean, please take a look at this Wikipedia post.

 Langza is one of the prime locations for finding these fossils.
 Most found here are the fossils of Ammonites, a marine animal of ancient times that went extinct around the same time that Dinosaurs did.
 The local word used for the fossils is ‘Chaudua’.
 There is, in fact, a Chaudua center in the village.
 These fossils are also on sale in several shops in the village.

 Also Read: How to Handle Acute Mountain Sickness In Spiti